-To verify these properties, a cubic Stewart platform with a cylindrical payload on top (Figure 3.5) was analyzed.
-Transfer functions from \mathcal{F} to \mathcal{X} were computed for two specific locations of the $\{B\}$ frames.
+To verify these properties, a cubic Stewart platform with a cylindrical payload was analyzed (Figure 3.5).
+Transfer functions from $\mathcal{F}$ to $\mathcal{X}$ were computed for two specific locations of the $\{B\}$ frames.
 When the $\{B\}$ frame was positioned at the center of mass, coupling at low frequency was observed due to the non-diagonal stiffness matrix (Figure 3.6a).
 Conversely, when positioned at the center of stiffness, coupling occurred at high frequency due to the non-diagonal mass matrix (Figure 3.6b).

-Payload's CoM at the cube's center An effective strategy for improving dynamical performances involves aligning the cube's center (center of stiffness) with the center of mass of the moving components [38].
+Payload's CoM at the cube's center

+An effective strategy for improving dynamical performances involves aligning the cube's center (center of stiffness) with the center of mass of the moving components [17].
 This can be achieved by positioning the payload below the top platform, such that the center of mass of the moving body coincides with the cube's center (Figure 3.7a).
-This approach was physically implemented in several studies [9], [13], as shown in Figure 1.1b.
-The resulting dynamics are indeed well-decoupled (Figure 3.7b), benefiting from simultaneously diagonal stiffness and mass matrices.
+This approach was physically implemented in several studies [13, 19], as shown in Figure 1.2b.
+The resulting dynamics are indeed well-decoupled (Figure 3.7b), taking advantage from diagonal stiffness and mass matrices.
 The primary limitation of this approach is that, for many applications including the nano-hexapod, the payload must be positioned above the top platform.
 If a design similar to Figure 3.7a were employed for the nano-hexapod, the X-ray beam would intersect with the struts during spindle rotation.